PAWNS OF GLORY:

 Last but not least, the sight of Commander Bowman floating away from the USSC Discovery I in a pod before blasting off into hyperspace on an intergalactic voyage that led to mysteriously palatial and futuristic Emerald City like digs in the closing Jupiter and Beyond segment of the film evoked the implicitly Air linked and Emerald City ruling Great Oz-played by Frank Morgan-drifting away in his hot air balloon at the end of THE WIZARD OF OZ, and the tornado that carried Kansas waif Dorothy Gale-played by Judy Garland-and her canine companion, Toto, from Kansas to Oz at the beginning of THE WIZARD OF OZ.
 A fitting link to Dorothy, setting us up for the sight of a transformed and evolved Starchild Bowman returning to Earth at the end of 2001: A SPACE ODYSSEY like a transformed Dorothy returned to Kansas at the end of THE WIZARD OF OZ in the first and only real ‘happy’ and triumphant end to a Kubrick film or artbuster.

-Significantly, the segments of the film and the evolution of Bowman into Starchild affirmed the implicit hope of Kubrick that film art would evolve into a new artbuster era that combined the best of art and blockbuster films.
+Significantly, the segments of the film and the evolution of Bowman into Starchild-an evolution that was again linked to television in 2001: A Space Odyssey, for the hotel suite Bowman found himself living in after his intergalactic journey was created from television programs from Earth (Clarke, 287)-affirmed the implicit hope of Kubrick that film art would evolve into a new artbuster era that combined the best of art and blockbuster films.
 For the mostly silent and speechless first half of the Dawn of Man segment evoked the silent era of film art; the eagerly talkative and music supported second half of the Dawn of Man segment evoked the talkie era of film art; the artsy Mission to Jupiter segment evoked the artsy post-WWII film era; while the Jupiter and Beyond segment evoked the psychedelic Sixties era of film, implying that Kubrick was meditating on the history of film art as well as trying to kick off a new and transformed Starchild film artist era of artbuster film art free from the disturbing and television evoking presence of Sentinel monoliths in 2001: A SPACE ODYSSEY.
 Alas, the august Academy was so impressed they awarded 2001: A SPACE ODYSSEY one whole Oscar for Best Visual Effects, which Kubrick shared as he had helped work on them.

-Indeed, the letters on the license plate of the stolen Durango 95 sports car that DeLarge and his friends (aka ‘droogs’) used to drive off in search of more ultraviolence at the beginning of the film affirmed the implicit Cronenberg addressing intent of A CLOCKWORK ORANGE, for the letters ‘DAV’ almost spelled Dave or David.
-The resemblance of the writer, Mr. Frank Alexander-played by Patrick Magee-to Marshall McLuhan implicitly reaffirmed that a Canadian film artist linked to Toronto was being addressed in the film.
-In addition, the resemblance of the blonde nymphet at the record shoppe to Joni Mitchell; the resemblance of the police inspector-played by Lindsay Campbell-who oversaw the arrest of Alex to Rene Levesque; the fact that the two prisoners who admired DeLarge at the prison Sunday church service looked like living caricatures of Leonard Cohen and Irving Layton; and the resemblance of the political advisor who trailed Freddie, the Ludovico Treatment embracing Minister of the Interior-played by Anthony Sharp-to then Prime Minister Pierre Trudeau also affirmed the implication that a Canadian film artist was being addressed in the film.
+Curiously, A CLOCKWORK ORANGE often evoked early allegorical David Cronenberg films like STEREO (1969) and CRIMES OF THE FUTURE (1970).
+The cinematic Ludovico Treatment affirmed the implicit interest in young Cronenberg, for the treatment evoked the treatment used to develop the latent extrasensory powers (ESP) of select young subjects in STEREO.
+The letters on the license plate of the stolen Durango 95 sports car that DeLarge and his droogs used to drive off in search of more ultraviolence at the beginning of the film affirmed the implicit Cronenberg addressing intent of A CLOCKWORK ORANGE, for the letters ‘DAV’ almost spelled Dave or David.
+The resemblance of the writer, Mr. Frank Alexander-played by Patrick Magee-to Marshall McLuhan also implicitly affirmed Kubrick’s interest in a Canadian film artist linked to Toronto.
+In addition, the resemblance of the police inspector-played by Lindsay Campbell-who oversaw the arrest of Alex to Rene Levesque; the fact that the two prisoners who admired DeLarge at the prison Sunday church service looked like living caricatures of Leonard Cohen and Irving Layton; and the resemblance of the political advisor who trailed Freddie, the Ludovico Treatment embracing Minister of the Interior-played by Anthony Sharp-to then Prime Minister Pierre Trudeau also affirmed Kubrick’s implicit interest in and approval of the first allegorical film art of Cronenberg.

-Displeased, indeed, as the woeful, painfully amateurish, dismal and mostly mercifully unnoticed first allegorical feature ‘film’ of Landis implicitly inspired Kubrick to take off his MADcap again and get more restrained and thoughtful when he rejoined Alcott and Milena Canonero and Jan Harlan-costume designer and assistant producer, respectively, on A CLOCKWORK ORANGE-and Pat Roach and Philip Stone-who played a bouncer in the Korova Milkbar and the implicitly Hitchcock linked Mr. DeLarge, respectively, in A CLOCKWORK ORANGE-on his next allegorical docufeature artbuster, BARRY LYNDON (1975), inspired by the allegorical William M. Thackeray novel, The Memoirs Of Barry Lyndon (1844).
+Kubrick would also have been pleased by the implicitly roasting Coppola and Lucas received in the allegorical Huston film, THE MAN WHO WOULD BE KING (1975).
+For this tragicomic tale of two nineteenth century British adventurers, Peachy Carnehan and Danny Dravot-played by Michael Caine and Sean Connery, respectively-who were destroyed by their attempt to take over and rule their own independent country north of the India of the British Raj, in the end, implicitly warned Coppola and Lucas that their attempt to create their own successful and independent American Zoetrope film studio north of Hollywood in San Francisco would also end in harrowing failure.
+A resounding failure that perhaps inspired Kubrick to take off his MADcap again and get more restrained and thoughtful when he rejoined Alcott, Stone and Milena Canonero and Jan Harlan-costume designer and assistant producer, respectively, on A CLOCKWORK ORANGE-and Pat Roach-who played a bouncer in the Korova Milkbar in A CLOCKWORK ORANGE-on his next allegorical docufeature artbuster, BARRY LYNDON (1975), inspired by the allegorical William M. Thackeray novel, The Memoirs Of Barry Lyndon (1844).

 ‘The fact is, the young monkey’s fallen in love with Nora…’